My Favourite Autumn Lawn Fertiliser

 When Should Autumn Lawn Feed Be Used?

-Low nitrogen lawn feeds are best used after the heat of the summer has dissipated but before the harshness of winter sets in.
-There’s no set timetable but from early October to December would be okay.
+I’ve found that low-nitrogen lawn feeds are best used after the heat of the summer has dissipated but before the harshness of winter sets in.
+There’s no set timetable, but from early October to December in the south of the UK would be okay.

 How Often Should This Lawn Feed Product Be Applied?